 Spring, summer, and fall foliage stand out in successive color changes from lime-green to standard green, and finally in shades of yellow to orange to red before the arrival of winter.

-Snag a three-year-old ‘Winter Flame’ to add to your garden on Amazon.
+Snag a ‘Winter Flame’ to add to your garden from Maple Ridge Nursery.

 Managing Pests and Disease

 It’s important to use sterilized tools, disease-free soil, and otherwise sanitary gardening practices to prevent infection and infestations from occurring.

 Plus, caring for your plants properly ensures that they’ll be healthy enough to fight off any pests or diseases that happen to strike.